tiagoantao/virtual-core/README.rst

 Installation
 ------------

+TODO: refer the easy to use web configuration interface!

 This will install all your servers on the local machine.
 If you have a very large big-iron machine, this might be what you want.
 If you have a cluster, this is still a reasonable starting point.